Tour de France: Records and statistics

 Three riders have won 8 stages in a single year: Charles Pélissier (1930), Eddy Merckx (1970, 1974), and Freddy Maertens (1976).
 Mark Cavendish has the most mass finish stage wins with 35 as of 2024, ahead of André Darrigade and André Leducq with 22, François Faber with 19, and Eddy Merckx with 18.
 The youngest Tour de France stage winner is Fabio Battesini, who was 19 when he won one stage in the 1931 Tour de France.

 The fastest massed-start stage was in 1999 from Laval to Blois (194.5 km), won by Mario Cipollini at 50.4 km/h.
 The fastest time-trial is Rohan Dennis's stage 1 of the 2015 Tour de France in Utrecht, won at an average of 55.446 km/h.
 The fastest stage win was by the 2013 Orica GreenEDGE team in a team time-trial.
 It completed the 25 km in Nice (stage 5) at 57.8 km/h.

 The longest successful post-war breakaway by a single rider was by Albert Bourlon in the 1947 Tour de France.
 In the Carcassonne–Luchon stage, he stayed away for 253 km.
 It was one of seven breakaways longer than 200 km, the last being Thierry Marie's 234 km escape in 1991.
 Bourlon finished 16 m 30s ahead.
 This is one of the biggest time gaps but not the greatest.
 That record belongs to José-Luis Viejo, who beat the peloton by just over 23:00 and the second place rider by 22 m 50s in the Montgenèvre-Manosque stage in 1976.
 He was the fourth and most recent rider to win a stage by more than 20 minutes.

 The record for total number of days wearing the yellow jersey is 96, held by Eddy Merckx.
 Bernard Hinault, Miguel Induráin, Chris Froome, Jacques Anquetil and Tadej Pogačar are the only other riders who have worn it 50 days or more.

 Record winners

-Four riders have won five times: Jacques Anquetil (FRA), Eddy Merckx (BEL), Bernard Hinault (FRA), and Miguel Induráin (ESP).
+Five riders have won five times: Jacques Anquetil (FRA), Eddy Merckx (BEL), Bernard Hinault (FRA), Miguel Induráin (ESP), and Tadej Pogačar (SVN).
 Induráin achieved the mark with a record five consecutive wins.